FedReFT: Federated Representation Fine-Tuning with All-But-Me Aggregation: Experimental Validation

 \subsection{Commonsense Reasoning}

 We evaluate global representation generation on eight commonsense reasoning tasks using the Commonsense170K dataset inspired by~\cite{singhal2025fed, Wu2024}.
 We use the same hyperparameter of ~\cite{singhal2025fed} and tune the intervention parameter in the Appendix \ref{appendix:hyperparameter_arithmetic_reasoning}.
-This helps us tune important hyperparameters efficiently and also test their robustness across multiple commonsense reasoning tasks.\\ \textbf{Datasets.} For the first setup (MT design), we split the combined COMMONSENSE170K \cite{hu2023llm} commonsense reasoning tasks among clients and use them for fine-tuning.
+This helps us tune important hyperparameters efficiently and also test their robustness across multiple commonsense reasoning tasks.\\ \textbf{Datasets.} For the first setup, as a Mixed-Task (MT) design, we split the commonsense reasoning tasks dataset Commonsense170K \cite{hu2023llm} among clients and use them for fine-tuning.
 Each client evaluates one of the commonsense reasoning tasks.
-BoolQ \cite{clark2019boolq}, PIQA \cite{bisk2020piqa}, SIQA \cite{sap2019socialiqa}, HellaSwag \cite{zellers2019hellaswag}, and WinoGrande \cite{sakaguchi2021winogrande}.
-For the second setup (DT design), each client fine-tunes on only one of these five commonsense reasoning tasks and is evaluated using the same task.
-All examples are formatted as multiple-choice questions, requiring the model to directly generate the correct answer without providing rationales.
-We adopt the prompt template from Hu et al.~\cite{hu2023llm} with minor modifications, including additional string normalization by removing leading and trailing whitespace.\\

-\textbf{Results.} In Table~\ref{tbl:baseline_first_commmonsense}, our proposed FedReFT method demonstrates strong parameter efficiency while maintaining competitive accuracy across five commonsense reasoning tasks.
-Notably, FedReFT with rank 8 uses only 2.75M(0.0857\%) trainable parameters, achieving accuracy close to or better than several baselines.
-Compared to existing methods our approach reduces the trainable parameter count by factors of 9$\times$ to 89$\times$, with minimal to no compromise in performance.
-Figure \ref{fig:trainable_param} also depicts so.
-The experiments results on MT setup in Commonsense reasoning are shown in Appendix Table \ref{tbl:second_setup_commonsense}.
+BoolQ, PIQA, SIQA, HellaSwag, and WinoGrande.
+For the second setup as Distinct Task (DT) design, each client fine-tunes on only one of these five commonsense reasoning tasks and is evaluated using the same task.
+We adopt the prompt template from Hu et al.~\cite{hu2023llm}.
+The Distinct Task (DT) experiment is described in the Appendix \ref{tbl:able_commonsense_DT}, as no baseline was found in this setting. \\ \textbf{Results.} In Table~\ref {tbl:baseline_first_commmonsense}, our proposed FedReFT method demonstrates strong parameter efficiency while maintaining competitive accuracy across five commonsense reasoning tasks.
+Notably, FedReFT with rank 8 uses only 2.75M (0.0857\%) trainable parameters, achieving accuracy close to or better than several baselines.
+Compared to existing methods our approach reduces the trainable parameter count by factors of 1.03$\times$ to 13.68$\times$, with minimal to no compromise in performance, also shown in Figure \ref{fig:trainable_param}.
+The experiments results on the Mixed-Task (MT) setup are shown in Appendix Table \ref{tbl:second_setup_commonsense}.